-License Agreements
+[License Agreements

-The Company has various license agreements which require the payment of royalties to the licensors upon the commercial sale of products incorporating the licensed compound.
-Under one such agreement, the Company issued a warrant in fiscal 1995 exercisable into 43,750 shares of the Company's Common Stock at an exercise price of \$1.60 per share.
-In the event certain milestones are not met by the Company within specified time periods, two of the licensors may elect to terminate their license agreements and all rights thereunder.
-Such a termination could have a significant adverse impact upon the Company.
+The Company has licenses to various patents for CPC-111 and CPC 211, its two clinical development programs, for the remaining term of the patents.
+The license agreements require payments of cash, warrants or the issuance of stock options to the licensors upon the accomplishment of various development milestones and the payment of royalties to the licensors upon the commercial sale of products incorporating the licensed compound.
+Under the agreement for CPC-211, the Company issued a warrant to the licensor in fiscal 1995 exercisable into 43,750 shares of the Company's Common Stock at an exercise price of \$1.60 per share, as a result of the completion of the Phase I trials of that compound.
+The only remaining significant development milestone under these agreements is the requirement that the Company pay the licensor of CPC-111 \$250,000 upon the filing of a New Drug Application with the Food and Drug Administration (the "FDA") for the approval to market that compound.
+In the event milestone or royalty payments to the licensor of CPC-111 are not made by the Company within specified time periods, that licensor may elect to terminate the license agreement and all rights thereunder.
+Such a termination could have a significant adverse impact upon the Company.]